nateritter/thecasebookofsherlockholmes/src/pages/books/the-adventure-of-the-mazarin-stone.md

 It was, therefore, an empty room into which Billy, a minute later, ushered Count Sylvius.
-The famous game-shot, sportsman, and man-about-town was a big, swarthy fellow, with a formida- ble dark moustache shading a cruel, thin-lipped mouth, and surmounted by a long, curved nose like the beak of an eagle.
+The famous game-shot, sportsman, and man-about-town was a big, swarthy fellow, with a formidable dark moustache shading a cruel, thin-lipped mouth, and surmounted by a long, curved nose like the beak of an eagle.
 He was well dressed, but his brilliant necktie, shining pin, and glittering rings were flamboyant in their effect.
 As the door closed behind him he looked round him with fierce, startled eyes, like one who suspects a trap at every turn.
-Then he gave a violent start as he saw the impassive head and the collar of the dressing-gown which projected above the armchair in the win- dow.
+Then he gave a violent start as he saw the impassive head and the collar of the dressing-gown which projected above the armchair in the window.
 At first his expression was one of pure amazement.
 Then the light of a horrible hope gleamed in his dark, murderous eyes.
 He took one more glance round to see that there were no witnesses, and then, on tiptoe, his thick stick half raised, he